-All .mlbx files use microns as units.
+All .mlbx files reflect the units selected.

 Although the .mlbx file format will support multiple material types (Foils, Prepregs, Cores, etc.) in the same file the downloadable .mlbx file only contains a single material type.

 Choosing material files

 Browse through the list of available materials or scroll through the list of suppliers and choose a supplier to filter the materials by that supplier.